 - Dark Is Not Evil: Most of the Personas from the Death and Devil Arcanas have access to Dark spells.
 Despite his, as well as the intimidating aura he lets out, Reiji is one of the good guys.

 - Defrosting Ice Queen: Well, King.
 He really begins to lighten up when his Heroic Bastard status is revealed.
 He even gives a heartwarming speech to an unconscious Maki, when her ideal self escapes to her world and cuts them off.

-- Early Installment Weirdness: He has two primary Arcana unlike other Persona users from the first two game, a trait only the Wild Cards have.
+- Early-Installment Weirdness: He has two primary Arcana unlike other Persona users from the first two games, a trait only the Wild Cards have.
 This is part of Reiji's development as it symbolizes his change in motivation.

 - Family Man: On the path to becoming this after the end of Eternal Punishment.

-- Good Old Fisticuffs: He's got the least range depending on formation, but that is remedied with very high damage and one of the best physical attack elements to have.
+- Good Old Fisticuffs: He's got the least range depending in the formation, but that is remedied with very high damage and one of the best physical attack elements to have.

 - Guide Dang It!: By far the most difficult party member to obtain.

 - Heroic Bastard: Reiji, who turns out to be Kandori's bastard brother.

 - Hidden Depths: Shown to be skilled at magic tricks and cards.

 - I Owe You My Life: Since Mai saved him from the realm in between dimensions, Reiji owes her and decides to find a way to repay her back.